-After a taxing day at work, or an intense training session, there’s nothing better than getting a head start on your recovery, whether it be in the best home sauna, a cold plunge, or even the subject of this article—a massage chair.
-Using a massage chair can be a great way to unwind after long days, as a 2024 review1 says potential benefits can include a reduction in stress, improvement in muscle stiffness, some relieving of pain, and other quality-of-life benefits.
+Using a massage chair can be a great way to unwind after long days, and a 2024 review1 says potential benefits can include a reduction in stress, improvement in muscle stiffness, some relieving of pain, along with other quality-of-life perks.

 If you’re in the market for massage chairs, we have you covered.
-Our team of experts have researched, tested, and recovered in some of the best massage chairs on the market.
-After multiple sessions in these chairs, our team of certified personal trainers, nutrition coaches, and lifelong athletes have compiled our top picks for home use.
+Our team of experts has researched, tested, and recovered in over 10 of the best massage chairs on the market.
+After multiple sessions in these chairs, our team of certified personal trainers, nutrition coaches, and lifelong athletes has compiled our top picks for home use.

-As with all products we test—supplements, cardio machines, and strength equipment—we performed hands-on testing with each massager, scoring the different massage chairs on several factors, including:
+As with all products we test—supplements, cardio machines, strength equipment, and beyond—we performed hands-on testing with each massager and used our massage chair testing methodology to score the different chairs across several factors, including:

 Best Massage Chairs

-- Best for Lower-Back and Foot Massages: Human Touch WholeBody 8.0
+- Best Massage Chair for Lower-Back and Foot Massages – Human Touch WholeBody 8.0

-- Best Budget Massage Chair: Synca Wellness CirC Massage Chair
+- Synca Wellness CirC Massage Chair – Save add’l $400 with code CIRCSAVE400

 Best Massage Chair Overall: Relaxe Zero-Gravity Shiatsu Massage Chair